Lead-Role/ST-Trivia/README.md

 Star Trek Into Darkness (2013)
 Star Trek Beyond (2016)

+There is no plan to include Short Treks at this time.

 It is planned that additional series/movies will be added as the franchise continues to expand.